 Corporate reputation management

-Finally, I am very interested in attempting to understand consumers’ perception of social responsibility.
-I started working in this entirely new research field upon coming to Arizona, and it has now became my “favorite pet.”
-I believe this a very worthwhile research endeavor because we live in a time and age where consumers need to take charge and cannot wait for government and/or corporations to change the way we live and consume.
-If we do not radically change our consumption patterns, life as we know it will cease to exist: what a drastic statement, and what a fantastic challenge for research!
+I conduct research in several main areas, but currently I am most interested in the role of marketers, consumers, and overconsumption in the context of climate change.
+My academic background is traditional marketing, but I started working in the area of sustainbility and consumer behavior upon coming to Arizona, and this research interest is now the primary focus of my work.
+I believe this a relevant and very worthwhile research endeavor because we live in a time and age where consumers and corporations need to take charge and cannot wait for government to change the way we live and consume.
+If we do not radically change our consumption patterns, life as we know it will likely cease to exist: what a drastic statement, and what a fantastic challenge for research!